viamrobotics/docs/docs/_index.md

 <div class="explanation">
   <div class="explanationtext">

 Viam allows you to organize and manage any number of machines.
-When collaborating with others you can assign permissions using Role-Based Access Control (RBAC).
+When collaborating with others, you can assign permissions using Role-Based Access Control (RBAC).

 [Learn about access control →](/cloud/rbac/)